Four Beasts in One

 turn, the “seven mountains” symbolize “seven kings” or kingdoms,

-five of which have “fallen” prior to John’s time, one is “present,”
+five of which “fell” before John’s time, one was “present” in

-his vision can only be the Roman empire, the “Beast” that is persecuting
+his vision could only be the Roman empire, the “Beast” that was persecuting

 the “churches of Asia.”
 But there yet remains a future incarnation of

 the “Beast.”
-When it does appear, it will “continue a little while,”
+And when it does appear, it will “continue a little

-represents something far beyond what Daniel originally saw - it indicates a trans-historical
+represents something far beyond what Daniel saw - it is a trans-historical

 reality.
 It was present in the four historical empires represented by

-Daniel’s “four beasts,” and it is working in John’s time to destroy the “saints.”
+Daniel’s “four beasts,” and it was alive again in the Roman Empire when

 of this “Beast” will ascend to “make war with the Lamb,” and since